 This long-running show is very popular with tourists (especially non-English speaking tourists), and has spawned many productions around the world.
 A 2005 re-review in the New York Times was very positive, saying in part "A graduate student could have a field day, but, far more likely, her child would, since "Tubes" is a Willy Wonka fantasy for children.
 What preteenager doesn't want to stuff his face with marshmallows until his cheeks puff out like Dizzy Gillespie's?"

 If we had to write a summary, it would be something like this: a few gents paint themselves blue, bang on drums, and throw things about....quite enjoyable.
-Here's a promo video (not high quality, but good content) that will give you a sense of the experience:
+Here's a promo video that will give you a sense of the experience:

 A warning, though....you might get dirty.
 From the Blue Man Group website: